-Non-emergency ambulance transportation services, such as transports from a hospital to a skilled nursing facility, require prior authorization.
+Non-emergency ambulance transportation services, such as transports from a hospital to a skilled nursing facility, require prior authorization even when using your POS benefit.
 Most of the time, the ordering provider contacts us to get the prior authorization; however, you always have the right to request an authorization.

-Dental services
+o Dental services